mjminio/minio-lab-terraform/README.md

 ## IMPORTANT NOTICE
 You will incur some cost as a result of deploying this to your cloud provider.
 Minio is not responsible for those costs.

-Deployments are provided "AS-IS" with not guarantee on availability or complete functionality.
+Deployments are provided "AS-IS" with no guarantee on availability or complete functionality.
 These will be tested regularly, but ultimately you are responsible for deploying / maintaining / tearing down these systems.

 ## Install Instructions
 - Make sure pre-requisites are complete